Tyrrrz/MiniRazor/Readme.md

 ### Compiling templates at build time

-> Compiling at build time requires MiniRazor.CodeGen or MiniRazor
+> Compiling at build time requires MiniRazor.CodeGen

 MiniRazor comes with a source generator that can parse Razor templates and transpile them into C# classes directly at build time.
 This workflow is suitable and highly recommended for scenarios where your templates are not expected to change.